Ngwane Hansel: Early life

 Ngwane Hansel was born in Mundemba, Cameroon and is the first child of a family of five.
-His father is the notorious Pan-Africanist, Mwalimu George Ngwane.
+His father is the Pan-Africanist scholar Mwalimu George Ngwane.
 At the age of 10, Hansel began doing impressions of his parents and other family members, much to the amusement of his friends.
 As a child, Hansel became interested in comedy while watching TV shows like "The Fresh Prince of Bell-Air", "Some Mothers do Have 'em" and "The Cosby Show".
 In 2011, Hansel graduated from the University of Buea, Cameroon with a bachelor's degree in Political Science and Public Administration.
 After several ventures, he decided to settle for online promotion by creating his online promotion company, Hansel Media.

 Career

 As an entertainer, Hansel has been performing stand-up comedy in since he was 17.
-His first time on stage was at his high school graduation ceremony where he made hilarious impressions of his teachers and received cheers from fellow students.
-While in university, he launched a standup comedy show which was a huge failure, but didn't slow him down.
-Later that year, a local TV Station was opened in Buea and he became the host of his own widely popular TV comedy show, "The Meet Hansel Show".
-The next year, he organized his first full-length standup comedy show "It's About Time" which was a huge success and launched his career.
+His first time on stage was at his high school graduation ceremony where he performed impressions of his teachers for his fellow students.
+While in university, he launched a standup comedy show.
+Later that year, a local TV Station was opened in Buea and he became the host of his own TV comedy show, "The Meet Hansel Show".
+The next year, he organized his first full-length standup comedy show "It's About Time".

 After a few years, Hansel then left the TV Network and together with two other friends, created Zumhoo Studio Works, an audio/visual production company.
 There, he began his own comedy news show, The Good, The Bad, The Funny, which was a spoof on current events mostly in the Cameroon entertainment industry.
-He also created a slogan for his highly controversial yet humorous posts on Facebook, "Hanselize".
+He also created a slogan for his posts on Facebook, "Hanselize".